-The main ‘Pygmy' groupings in Democratic Republic of the Congo are the Batwa (or BaTua), numbering up to 100,000 in the Lake Tumba region of north-west DRC, as well as a few thousand in Kivu near the Uganda and Rwanda borders, and the Bambuti of the Ituri forest in north-east DRC, numbering about 35,000 (est Refugees International).
+The main indigenous hunter-gatherer communities in Democratic Republic of the Congo (DRC) are the Batwa (or BaTua), numbering up to 100,000 in the Lake Tumba region of north-west DRC, as well as a few thousand in Kivu near the Uganda and Rwanda borders, and the Bambuti of the Ituri forest in north-east DRC, numbering about 35,000 (est. Refugees International).
 The term Batwa is used to cover a number of different cultural groups, while many Batwa in various parts of the DRC call themselves Bambuti.
-Many Bambuti and Batwa depend in part on forest hunting and gathering, and both groups have symbiotic if often subservient relationships with neighbouring agriculturalists; but whilst many Ituri-based Bambuti retain traditional semi-nomadic residence patterns, most Batwa are sedentarized and very many are cultivators.
+Many Bambuti and Batwa depend in part on forest hunting and gathering, and both groups face discrimination from neighbouring agriculturalists; but whilst many Ituri-based Bambuti retain traditional semi-nomadic residence patterns, most Batwa are settled and very many are cultivators.

-Bambuti provide a good illustration of the pressures on Pygmy populations, even among a group generally considered closest to traditional ways of living.
-Despite being viewed by cultivators as inferior and even not fully human, the Bambuti, like most Pygmy people, benefited from reciprocal relationships whereby game, skins and other forest products were exchanged for food, while allowing autonomous social and cultural traditions to be maintained.
+Bambuti provide a good illustration of the pressures on indigenous hunter-gathering populations, even among a group generally considered closest to traditional ways of living.
+Despite being viewed by cultivators as inferior and even not fully human, Bambuti – like most forest-dwelling indigenous peoples – benefited from reciprocal relationships whereby game, skins and other forest products were exchanged for food, while allowing autonomous social and cultural traditions to be maintained.
 For most Bambuti such long-standing relationships substantially survived the depredations of the slaving and colonial eras.
 In the civil conflicts of the 1960s, however, many outsiders sought refuge in the forest, and stayed on as traders and gold prospectors.
-Increasingly the Bambuti were drawn into a monetarized economy, selling meat for cash and engaging in menial wage-labour, invariably for a fraction of normal rates.
+Increasingly the Bambuti were drawn into a monetized economy, selling meat for cash and engaging in menial wage-labour, invariably for a fraction of normal rates.
 Large areas of the forest were reserved as national parks, from which hunting was banned.
 Women increasingly married outsiders, further disrupting the basis of Bambuti society.
 Traditional relationships have increasingly degenerated into those of exploitation and servitude, sometimes bordering on outright slavery, accompanied by social disintegration and loss of morale, and often by social problems such as alcoholism and prostitution.

-Official government policy in Mobutu’s Zaire was that Pygmies should be ‘emancipated’ and considered as being no different from other citizens – indeed the use of the term ‘Pygmy' was officially banned.
+Official government policy in Mobutu’s Zaire was that these groups should be ‘emancipated’ and considered as being no different from other citizens – indeed the use of the term ‘Pygmy’, a derogatory label still widely used today, was officially banned.
 To the extent that Mobutu implemented any social policies, especially in the east, in practice this meant promoting sedentarization and agriculture – a policy also pursued to some degree in colonial times and reflected in many missionary programmes.

-Prospects for DRC’s Pygmies, particularly for those still maintaining in whole or in part a forest-dwelling existence, also relate to developments at a national level.
+Prospects for DRC’s indigenous hunter-gatherer communities, particularly those still maintaining in whole or in part a forest-dwelling existence, also relate to developments at a national level.
 The country’s forests represent a huge economic resource, whose survival has partly been a consequence of the political instability and economic chaos which has inhibited infrastructural development and the viability of commercial logging.
-If DRC gains stability, the forest, as elsewhere in the region, would be under greater threat, and the social and cultural disintegration of Pygmy society, already far advanced, would be likely to accelerate.
+If DRC gains stability, the forest, as elsewhere in the region, would be under greater threat, and the social and cultural disintegration of indigenous forest-based society, already far advanced, would be likely to accelerate.